outsidedav/swift/machine_learning/recognition.md

     ```
     {: pre}

-## Quick start with starter kits
+## Using starter kits
 {: #recognition_starterkits}

-[Starter kits](https://console.bluemix.net/developer/appledevelopment/starter-kits) are one of the fastest way to leverage the capabilities of {{site.data.keyword.cloud_notm}}.
+[Starter kits](https://console.bluemix.net/developer/appledevelopment/starter-kits) are one of the fastest ways to leverage the capabilities of {{site.data.keyword.cloud_notm}}.
 You can make use of the {{site.data.keyword.visualrecognitionshort}} service by selecting the **Visual Recognition for iOS with Watson** starter kit.
-This service evaluates and classify your images.
-Upload new or existing images from your mobile device and the Visual Recognition app will quickly and accurately tag and classify the image content.
+This service evaluates and classifies your images.
+Upload new or existing images from your mobile device, and the Visual Recognition app quickly tags and classifies the image content.

-To get started with this starter kit:
+To get started:
 1. Select the starter kit found [here](https://console.bluemix.net/developer/appledevelopment/starter-kits/visual-recognition-for-ios-with-watson).
 2. Create the project with the default services.
 3. Download the project by clicking **Download Code**.
-Service credentials will be injected into the `BMSCredentials.plist` file in the corresponding key fields.
+Service credentials are injected into the `BMSCredentials.plist` file in the corresponding key fields.

 ## Next steps
 {: #recognition_next}

 Great job!
-You've added a level of visual recognition to your app.
-Keep the momentum going by trying one of the following options:
+Visual Recognition is now available to your app.
+Keep the momentum by trying one of the following options:
 * View the [Watson Swift SDK on GitHub](https://github.com/watson-developer-cloud/swift-sdk).
-* Learn more about and take advantage of all of the features that [IBM Watson {{site.data.keyword.visualrecognitionshort}}](https://www.ibm.com/watson/services/visual-recognition/) has to offer!
+* For more information, see [IBM Watson {{site.data.keyword.visualrecognitionshort}}](https://www.ibm.com/watson/services/visual-recognition/).